CursedRock17/pushinp/README.md

-# Pushin P Meme App
+# Homework Pusher the HW helping App

 A simple, fun game using pusher-js to communicate in real time with other gamers